 Advantages of White Surfaces in a Data Center

 - Energy efficiency thanks to white surfaces’ capability at reflecting 80% of light.
 This will help save up to 30% of the energy spent on lighting in a data center.

-- Neutral colored surfaces increase visibility and when light is dimmed, the technicians do not have visibility problems.
-Since white makes other colors more visible, the staff will be in a better position to detect dark colored technical apparatus inside the white racks or cabinets.
+- Neutral colored surfaces increase visibility.
+In dimmed light the technicians do not have visibility problems.
+Since white makes other colors more visible, the staff can see dark apparatus inside the white racks.

 - Technicians will have an easier time during equipment installation.
-The maintenance crew will also have an easier time working on panels, fans, servers, and switches in light colors that are more visible – increasing their efficiency.
+The maintenance crew also has an easier time working on panels, fans, and servers in light colors.

 - The data center will have a fresh look that will make it unique in a sea of data centers utilizing dark equipment.

-It is crucial to implement a lighting design that takes into consideration the light usage requirements of every part of the data center.
-For instance, technicians working with machines require more light levels than surveillance cameras.
+It is crucial to put in place a lighting design that considers the light usage needs of the data center.
+For instance, technicians working with machines need more light levels than surveillance cameras.
 Light fixtures in a data center should also be placed between cabinets and above the aisles.